Costs in criminal matters

 See also Toohey J at 565.

-But ordinarily, if a successful defendant makes out one or more of the grounds in ss 117 or 214 Criminal Procedure Act, he or she ought to be awarded costs.
+But ordinarily, if a successful defendant makes out one or more of the grounds in ss 117 or 214 Criminal Procedure Act, they ought to be awarded costs.

-It is not available following a discharge of the defendant at committal, there being no “trial” within the meaning of the Act: DPP v Howard (2005) 64 NSWLR 139.
+A certificate is not available following a discharge of the defendant at committal, there being no “trial” within the meaning of the Act: DPP v Howard (2005) 64 NSWLR 139 at [36].

-To grant a certificate under s 2, the magistrate must be satisfied that:
+To grant a certificate under s 2, the judge must be satisfied that:

-• that any act or omission of the defendant that contributed, or might have contributed, to the institution or continuation of the proceedings was reasonable in the circumstances.
+• any act or omission of the defendant that contributed, or might have contributed, to the institution or continuation of the proceedings was reasonable in the circumstances: s 3.

 In R v McFarlane (unrep, 12/8/94, NSWSC) per Blanch J described the test as: